Aditi33-coder/To-Do-List/README.md

 # Objective : The objective of this project is to keep a record of a person's day to day goals and help the person to track thier performance accordingly

-# Key Activities : # 1)Task Management: Add, Remove the tasks
+<h3>Key Activities</h3> :  1)Task Management: Add, Remove the tasks
-                  # 2) Task Viewing: Mark the task complete or incomplete accordingly
+                           2) Task Viewing: Mark the task complete or incomplete accordingly

-# Technologies Used: # 1)HTML - gave the overall structure
+<h3>Technologies Used</h3>: 1)HTML - gave the overall structure
-                   # 2)CSS - used for styling
+                            2)CSS - used for styling
-                   # 3)JAVASCRIPT- used to see the behaviour of the functions used
+                            3)JAVASCRIPT- used to see the behaviour of the functions used